coleifer/peewee/docs/peewee/api.rst

         for course in courses:
             print(course.name)

-    The :py:class:`ManyToManyField` is designed to simplify this use-case by providing a *field-like* API for querying and modifying data in the junction table.
-Here is how our code looks using :py:class:`ManyToManyField`:
+    The :class:`ManyToManyField` is designed to simplify this use-case by providing a *field-like* API for querying and modifying data in the junction table.
+Here is how our code looks using :class:`ManyToManyField`:

     .. code-block:: python